-Justine Shih Pearson is a writer and designer whose work explores the textures of place, global culture, social reliance, the embodiment of national and cultural belonging, travel, public space, and city planning.
+Justine Shih Pearson is an interdisciplinary designer whose work explores the textures of place, global culture, social reliance, the embodiment of national and cultural belonging, travel, public space, and city planning.

 Over a career spanning more than 20 years, she has collaborated on projects for new media, print and online publishing, live performance, museums, hospitals, and film in cities in Australia, Europe, the UK, North America, and SE Asia.

 Inmidflight is Justine’s studio.
-Across creative non-fiction, arts journalism, editing and book production, experience design and performance design, her work highlights sensory experience and the creative labour involved in even the most ordinary of everyday things.
+Across experience and performance design, non-fiction, arts journalism, editing and book production, her work highlights sensory experience and the creative labour involved in even the most ordinary of everyday things.

 Trained originally in theatre design at New York University’s Tisch School of the Arts, and with background training in dance, Justine holds an MA (New York University) and PhD (University of Sydney) in performance studies, and is currently an Honorary Associate in the Department of Theatre and Performance Studies, the School of Literature, Art and Media, the Faculty of Arts and Social Sciences, the University of Sydney.